 - Mortgage arrangement fees

-- Search and survey fees
+- Search, survey and Land Registry fees

 - Legal fees

-- Buildings insurance
+- Buildings and contents insurance

-- Council tax
+- Council Tax

 - Money transfer fees

-- Moving van costs
+- Removal costs

-- Downgrade your phone or broadband packages
+- How about downgrading your phone or broadband packages?

 - Got a hidden talent?
 Freelance and share your skill or set up an Etsy shop